rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

      :math:`\hspace{10mm} \; \; \min\big(r_1(P),r_2(P)\big)` when :math:`r_1(P) \leq 0.0 \; \land \; r_2(P) \leq 0.0`;

      :math:`\hspace{10mm} \; \; 0.0` otherwise.

 Mind that the :math:`\oplus` operator, like a mean or average, is not associative when multiple characteristic functions must be fused together.
 In this case, all positive and negative terms get separately fused and their respective final results get again submitted to the :math:`\oplus` operator.

-As a consequence, when there exist conjointly positive and negative epistemic evidences for a statement, the proposition always get an *indeterminate* status.
+As a consequence, when there exist conjointly positive and negative epistemic evidences for a statement, the proposition always gets an *indeterminate* status.
 This way all tautologies and antologies of a classical propositional calculus like the Boolean algebra remain effectively valid when only working with fully determined statements.

 Computational bipolar-valued set theory .......................................

-A bipolar-valued set *X*, a **bpv-set** for short, consists of a support set :math:`E_X` of potential elements and a dictionary providing for every element :math:`x \in E_X` a bipolar-valued membership characteristic function :math:`r(x \in X)` taking values in the decimal interval [-1.0;+1.0]:
+A bipolar-valued set *X*, a **bpv-set** for short, consists of a **support set** :math:`E_X` of potential elements and a **membership dictionary** providing for every element :math:`x \in E_X` a bipolar-valued membership characteristic function :math:`r(x \in X)` taking values in the decimal interval [-1.0;+1.0]:

     - Element *x* is more or less included in the set *X* when :math:`r(x \in X) \,>\, 0.0`;
     - Element *x* is more or less excluded from the set *X* when :math:`r(x \in X) \,<\, 0.0`;